 She began her career as a print reporter for Roll Call, a Capitol Hill newspaper, for which she covered the impeachment of President Bill Clinton and traveled the country covering congressional elections.

 A firm believer in empowering women, O’Donnell sits on the Board of Directors of the International Women’s Media Foundation.

 Born into a military family, O’Donnell grew up in San Antonio, Texas; Landstuhl, Germany; Seoul, South Korea; and Washington, DC.
 She is a graduate of Georgetown University and received a Bachelor of Arts in Philosophy as well as a Master of Arts in Liberal Studies.
 She is married to Geoff Tracy, a restaurateur in Washington, DC.
 They have three children.

 Norah O’Donnell is a trusted journalistic voice who has covered the major political stories of our time.
 O’Donnell draws on her impressive daily interviews with major media, culture, and political figures daily to take audiences beyond the headlines, providing a detailed sense of the complex issues in the news today.

 - Thought-provoking analysis of the events that shape our world and the key players at the forefront of headline news

-- Insights on the Trump administration’s efforts to shape legislation and policy on the economy, healthcare, environment, and more
+- Insights on the current administration’s efforts to shape legislation and policy on the economy, healthcare, environment, and more

 - Views on the media’s coverage of the administration and the administration’s use of technology to rally the public behind public policy initiatives